Skip to the content

 What country has the cleanest air?

-New Zealand is the country with the cleanest air, according to a 2024 report by Swiss air quality organisation IQAir.
+The country that has the cleanest air is New Zealand, according to a 2024 report by Swiss air quality organisation IQAir.
 The country's excellent atmospheric purity is partly due to its low population density, island status, and significant use of renewable energy.
 New Zealand's abundant forests absorb pollutants, while strict environmental regulations help maintain clean air.

 Hiker walking in the mountains in New Zealand